 To help you with this process, here is a broad list of consulting interview questions you can practice with.
 Practicing by yourself is a great way to get started, and can help you get more comfortable with the flow of a case interview.
 However, this type of practice won’t prepare you for realistic interview conditions.

-After getting some practice on your own, you should find someone who can do a mock interview with you.
-You can ask a friend or family member to help you, or you can apply to our free mock interview platform to find other consulting candidates to practice with.
+After getting some practice on your own, you should find someone who can do a mock interview with you, such as a friend or family member.

 We’d also recommend that you practice with ex-interviewers from Bain.
 This is the best way to replicate the conditions of a real interview, and to get feedback from someone who understands the process extremely well.
 You may not have the connections to do this on your own, but we’ve made the connections for you.
-Meet our Bain ex-interviewers who’d love to work with you.
+Book your Bain mock interview now.

 Any questions about Bain case interviews?